ange-yaghi/piranha/docs/handbook/handbook.md

 ```

-This will instruct the compiler to automatically instantiate `piranha::StringToIntConversion` whenever a string must converted to an integer.
-As with before, we must have the same structures reflected in `compiler_lib.mr`:
+This will instruct the compiler to automatically instantiate `piranha::StringToIntConversion` whenever a string must be converted to an integer.
+As before, we must have the same structures reflected in `compiler_lib.mr`:

 `compiler_lib.mr`:
 <pre>